But if this is the first time you’ve heard about it, trust me, you’re in for a treat.

 I met Champa when she first wrote to me last year– at the time she was not blogging yet, but she was always coming up with great recipe ideas.
 Over time we became good friends.
 Check out her blog, if you haven’t already– in a few short months this energetic and creative baker has turned it into a rich resource filled with delicious recipes.

-1 tsp udad dal (black gram dal) and stir, allowing the dal to brown lightly, about 30 seconds to a minute.
+- Add the mustard seeds and cumin seeds.
+When they sputter, add udad dal and stir, allowing the dal to brown lightly, about 30 seconds to a minute.

-Add some salt and stir-fry the cabbage on medium heat until it is beginning to get tender, about 5 minutes.
+- Add the cabbage and some salt.
+Stir-fry the cabbage on medium heat until it is beginning to get tender, about 5 minutes.

-Continue to stir-fry the cabbage until it is quite tender but has a slight bite, and the dal dumplings are a c9uple of shades darker.
+- Continue to stir-fry the cabbage until it is quite tender but has a slight bite, and the dal dumplings are a couple of shades darker.